postgres-ai/docs/docs/database-lab/1_tutorial.md

 ## Step 2.
 Generate an example database for testing purposes

 Let's generate some synthetic database with data directory located at `/var/lib/dblab/data`.
 To do so we will use standard PostgreSQL tool called `pgbench`.
 With scale factor `-s 100`, the database size will be ~1.4 GiB.

-Alternatively, you can take an existing PostgreSQL database and just copy it to `/var/lib/dblab/data`.
+Alternatively, you can take an existing PostgreSQL database and just copy it to `/var/lib/dblab/data` using any convenient method.

-Let's run "initdb" container to generate PGDATA with `pgbench`. `POSTGRES_HOST_AUTH_METHOD=trust` will be used for connection; once the generation is done, the container will be stopped and we will use our `pg_hba.conf` for authorization configuration.
+Let's run a temporary Postgres container to generate PGDATA with `pgbench`. `POSTGRES_HOST_AUTH_METHOD=trust` will be used for connection; once the generation is done, the container will be stopped, after that we can use `pg_hba.conf`  to control make the configuration secure (for the sake of simplicity, we are going to skip such configuration in this demo).

 ```bash
 sudo docker run \